Variational Inference for Sparse Gaussian Process Modulated Hawkes Process: Experiments

-\paragraph{Prediction} For two metrics employed above, we use the pointwise mode of the posterior triggering kernel as the prediction because it is computationally intractable to find the posterior mode at multiple point locations \citep{zhang2018efficient}.
-Besides, we exploit the mode of the posterior background intensity as the predictive background intensity.
+\textbf{Prediction.} We use the pointwise mode of the approximate posterior triggering kernel as the prediction because it is computationally intractable to find the posterior mode at multiple point locations \citep{zhang2018efficient}.
+Besides, we exploit the mode of the approximate posterior background intensity as the predictive background intensity.